< PREV | NEXT > | INDEX | GOOGLE | UPDATES | CONTACT | $Donate? | HOME

 Instead, the emphasis was on contacts between Trump and his minions outside the government -- and in one particularly interesting move, it pointed to Trump's attempts to interfere with state elections, which a president has absolutely no right to do.
 We'll see how it goes now.

+* I've been very happy with the Kamala Campaign's "missing no tricks" efficiency, and in particular with the consistent approach of dealing with Trump as the mindless troll that he is.
 Trolls always want to control the conversation and lead it into confusion and chaos.
 The first rule is: Never argue with a troll.
 Call them out, mock them, laugh at them -- but always understand that what they are talking is meaningless trash, and should be treated as such.

 * Regarding the late Thomas Matthew Crooks, who shot up a Trump rally, the FBI says his online activities suggest that he was just looking for some place to shoot up.
 There's a lot of suspicion that the event was staged, but the Trump gang is inept: they would get caught doing that.

 DAYLOG THU 29 AUG 24: A Brazilian justice has told Elon Musk that his Xitter social-media service will be blocked in Brazil unless he complies with the court's moderation dictates.
 The Musk Rat has been consistently stiffing the court; patience appears to be running out.
+[ED: Musk did back u and the courts let him pass.]

 * A few weeks back, we had a big hailstorm in NE Colorado that caused quite a bit of damage.
 I live in a duplex home; my neighbor told me that our roof was badly damaged and had to be replaced.